emeshnick/waiting-room/README.md

-# Boilerplate
+# Waiting Room

 ## Description

-This is a template for an easy set up of a React project.
-It uses React, Redux, Bootstrap, and Express.
+This is an application for creating a priority based waiting queue.

 ## Set up